 The Spectacular Hike to Laguna 69

 The van stopped and everybody started off at their own pace, the guide trailing with the last in the group.
 We hiked at a brisk speed in hopes of avoiding the crowds that were heading to the lake.
-We made pretty good time, taking an hour and 50 minutes to reach Laguna 69.
+We made decent time, taking an hour and 50 minutes to reach Laguna 69.
 The first 40 minutes consisted of only slight incline, winding through the quinoa trees along the flowing creek.
 It was mostly cloudy, and white wisps of fog clung to the snowy peaks above.
 It was absolutely stunning, but we hoped that the sun would come out soon.

 The trail began to climb up the hillside, and we could definitely feel the altitude after spending the past few months living in Lima at sea level.
 We took time to stop and take pictures while catching our breaths.
 After about 30 minutes of climbing, we reached a small lake, and the trail wound around it and lead through a muddy valley.